Animal-Kind International | FAQS

 How can AKI do this at 0% overhead?

-AKI’s Board is made up of volunteers, who have committed to give their time, energy, and knowledge to the AKI cause.
-When possible, when transferring funds to our Partners, we avoid wiring fees, bank fees, foreign exchange fees, and other fees by having AKI Board members, colleagues, and friends carry funds.
-(Our Board is made up of people who have spent much of their careers working overseas, and who have many colleagues around the world, willing to help transfer funds to AKI’s Partners.)
+AKI’s Board is made up of volunteers, who commit their time, energy, and knowledge to the AKI cause.
+(Our Board is largely made up of people who have spent much of their careers working overseas.)
 Some of AKI’s Board members travel for their work, and use this opportunity to visit our Partners—monitoring their work, strengthening our relationships—no AKI funds are used for travel.

 Do you support wildlife conservation?

-We only support organizations that help domestic animals because that is where we believe the financial needs are greatest and where we can have the greatest impact; there are many other organizations and foundations, as well as governments, that support much-needed wildlife conservation.
+We support organizations that help domestic animals, mainly dogs, cats, horses, and donkeys, because that is where we believe the financial needs are greatest and where we can have the greatest impact.
+Many other organizations and foundations, as well as governments, support much-needed wildlife conservation.